PrincyJohnson/EffectivePopSize/README.md

 # EffectivePopSize
-This Package helps to estimate effective population size (Ne) in crops using linkage disequilibrium file (.ld)
+This package is designed to facilitate the estimation of effective population size (Ne) in crop species by analyzing linkage disequilibrium data stored in .ld files.

 **Install Package:**